 Where is the new London Fire Brigade Museum?

-Planning permission has been agreed for the Museum to be relocated within the former LFB Headquarters at 8 Albert Embankment, London SE1.
+The London Fire Brigade are looking to relocate the Museum within the former London Fire Brigade Headquarters at 8 Albert Embankment, Lambeth, London SE1.

-In December 2019 Lambeth Council gave planning consent to the redevelopment of Lambeth Fire Station which includes the relocation of the Museum.
+In December 2019, Lambeth Council gives planning consent to the redevelopment of Lambeth Fire Station, which will include the relocation of the Museum.

-This was the signal for the revitalisation of the Friends group to become part of the future of the Museum.
+This was a signal for the revitalisation of the Friends group to become part of the future of the Museum.

-In March 2014 the Committee were given a recap on the progress and the old HQ at Lambeth Fire Station was seen as the best option for the new Museum.
+In March 2014, the Friends were given a recap on progress, and the old LFB headquarters at Lambeth Fire Station was seen as the best option for the new Museum.